Answer Keys

 PART 5

 Obliquity (n) — the state of being oblique (not straight).
-In the text it’s a book title, don’t bother memorising this word.
+In the given text it’s a book title, don’t bother memorising this word.

 Collaboration (n) — a state or process of working together.
 The results of their collaboration were very fruitful — two new major contracts were signed.

-Beehive (n) — a structure where bee colony resides.
+Beehive (n) — a structure where a bee colony resides.
 If you see a beehive in your neighbourhood it is better not to disturb it.

 Vie (v) — to compete for something.
 They would vie for her attention for days on end.